Pig roast: Philippines

-Puerto Rico & Cuba
+Puerto Rico and Cuba

 Pig roast (lechon asado) is very popular in many former Spanish colonies; it is a part of Puerto Rico's national dish and is usually served with arroz con gandules.
 In Puerto Rico & Cuba pig roasts occur year-round, but are most common at New Year's Eve and especially Christmas; occasionally if a family has moved to the United States, they will take the recipe with them and use it during the summer.
 In the Dominican Republic, puerco a la puya is a traditional part of the Christmas Eve meal.

 In Spain, the locals call this a suckling pig or a lechon asado.
 Hog roasts are becoming more popular across Spain and more so in Southern Spain due to the ex-pat community, as well as some of Spain's former colonies.